tldr-pages/tldr/pages/common/kill.md

 `kill -{{9|KILL}} {{process_id}}`

-- Signal the operating system to pause a program, it until a SIGCONT ("continue") signal is received:
+- Signal the operating system to pause a program until a SIGCONT ("continue") signal is received:

 `kill -{{17|STOP}} {{process_id}}`